arryc2021/Agentforitops/README.md

-# Agentforitops
+# Agent for itops
-A simple agenr for ITOPS using Llama3
+A simple agent for ITOPS using Llama3